wacncontent/CustomizeTool/removeCommentOutput2/includes/arm-getting-setup-powershell.md

 ### Set your Azure account and subscription

-If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](/pricing/member-offers/msdn-benefits-details/) or sign up for a [trial](/pricing/1rmb-trial/).
+If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](http://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/) or sign up for a [free trial](http://azure.microsoft.com/pricing/free-trial/).

 Open an Azure PowerShell command prompt and log on to Azure with this command.